cjnosal/manifer/README.md

   // collection of scenarios
   libraries := []string{"test/data/v2/library.yml"}

-  // sets of ops files to apply
+  // sets of snippets to apply
   scenarios := []string{"placeholder"}

   // arguments to pass through to `bosh interpolate`